 - Expedition style Camping – the closest to glamping in the Himalayas

 There are many undiscovered remote trekking routes in Nepal.
 Most people are only aware of the popular regions Annapurna, Everest, and Langtang.
 We truly provide the best-secluded trekking vacation in a non-touristic part of Nepal.

 To keep this place pristine, we won’t give the names of the places we will be camping at.
 This trek brings you to locations where only a few tourists have visited because their guides live in those areas.
 This trek will be operated on an expedition-style camping trek.
 We will provide all camping equipment, porterage, trek leader, assistant guides, a trekking chef, and helpers.
-We will provide three men tents for two trekkers, a dining tent, a toilet tent along with an improvised toilet seat, shower tent, like on all our treks.
+We will provide three-man tents for every two trekkers, a dining tent, a toilet tent along with a portable toilet seat, shower tent, like on all our treks.
 We will be giving you the best service that is available in the whole of the Himalayas.

 This off the beaten path trek is ideal for beginners, families, corporate, or school excursion trips.
 The highest point on this trek is only 3365 meters above sea level.
-It provides you a well-rounded adventure with a good combination to observe the lives of some ethnic people of Nepal and their lifestyle along with the culture.
+It provides you a well-rounded adventure with a good combination to observe some ethnic people of Nepal and their lifestyle and culture.
 You will be trekking through an agricultural region of Nepal.

 There aren’t many places with a perfect combination of being off the beaten track with the Himalayan peaks’ best panorama.

 Day 01: Arrive in Kathmandu to be received by your trek leader and transferred to your hotel.